taylorjg/dlxlibjs/README.md

 ## Callbacks

 The `onSearchStep` callback is particularly useful for visualising the progress of the algorithm.
-For an example of this approach, see [this Sudoku solver](https://sudoku-dlx-js.herokuapp.com/).

 ```js
 var dlxlib = require('dlxlib');